Shape

 Unapplied dependency and mock outputs

-To address this, you can provide mock outputs to use when a module hasn’t been applied yet.
+To address this, you can provide mock outputs to use when a unit hasn’t been applied yet.
 This is configured using the mock_outputs attribute on the dependency block and it corresponds to a map that will be injected in place of the actual dependency outputs if the target config hasn’t been applied yet.

 dependency "vpc" {